 Skip to main content

-Digital economies move fast, but dispute resolution hasn’t kept up.
+Digital economies move fast, but dispute resolution has not kept up.
 Most platforms today rely on centralized, opaque, and expensive processes to resolve conflicts.
-This creates friction, erodes trust, and doesn’t scale — especially for low and mid-value disputes where traditional legal systems are impractical.
+This creates friction, erodes trust, and does not scale, especially for low and mid-value disputes where traditional legal systems are impractical.
 Justly exists to fix that.

 A neutral layer for digital disputes